Surgical Procedures: Surgery and Staging for Colon Cancer

 • Pneumonia (lung infection).

-• Fistula formation (abnormal hole).
+• Fistula formation (abnormal hole in your GI tract).

-• Nearby organs like the intestines, bladder, blood vessels, and ureter, can be affected.
+• Nearby organs like the intestines, bladder, blood vessels, and ureter can be affected.

 • New adhesions or scar tissue.